 MARSTAT reports the person's legal marital status.

-Along with universe changes, there were changes in question wording and in the number of recognized categories for this variable.
+Along with universe changes, there have been changes in question wording and in the number of recognized categories for this variable over time.

 The question corresponding to MARSTAT remained essentially the same for 1968-1996.